CubOfJudahsLion/fountain-parser/README.md

 the Fountain site provides a link to a <u>[parsing library](https://github.com/nyousefi/Fountain)</u> in
 <span style="font-variant: small-caps">Objective C</span>.
 This presents a portability
-issue: there *are* projects that make it possible to bridge
+issue: while there *are* projects that make it possible to bridge
 <span style="font-variant: small-caps">Objective C</span> and
 <span style="font-variant: small-caps">Haskell</span>, they’re platform- or
 framework-specific.
 That library informs this project in matching the